mia-platform/documentation/docs/fast_data/faq/fast-data-versioning.md

 ## Projection Storer Support

-Projection Storer is a new service that can be employed as a replacement of Real-Time Updater in the Fast Data _event-driven_ architectures, that is in conjunction with both Single View Trigger Generator and Single View Creator plugins.
+Projection Storer is a new service that can be employed as a replacement of Real-Time Updater when Fast Data is configured for adopting the _event-driven_ architecture.
+This service works in conjunction with both Single View Trigger Generator and Single View Creator plugins to transform change events from the system of record into the final aggregated Single View.

 ### Minimum Services Version